 The knight tents in the Middle Ages

-The term of the Middle Ages refers in European history to the epoch between the end of antiquity and the beginning of the modern era about 6. to 15.
-Century.
+In European history, the term Middle Ages refers to the epoch between the end of antiquity and the beginning of the modern era, around the 6th to 15th centuries.
 The Middle Ages are divided into three parts: early, high and late Middle Ages.

-In the transition from late antiquity to the early Middle Ages broke the political and cultural unity of the Mediterranean-influenced by the Greco-Roman antiquity.
-While the Byzantine Empire remained intact in the East, the western empire underwent 476.
-New empires were created, inhabited by Romance, Germanic, Slavic and Celtic peoples.
-While the ancient core area was already Christian, the other "pagan" areas of Europe were Christianized in the Middle Ages.
+In the transition from late antiquity to the early Middle Ages, the political and cultural unity of the Mediterranean area, which was shaped by Greco-Roman antiquity, broke up.
+While the Byzantine Empire remained intact in the east, the western empire fell in 476.
+New empires emerged, inhabited by Roman, Germanic, Slavic and Celtic peoples.
+While the ancient core area was already influenced by Christianity, the remaining "pagan" areas of Europe were Christianized in the Middle Ages.

-The High Middle Ages were the heyday of chivalry and the Roman-German Empire, feudal and minnesong.
-The population began to grow, crafts and commerce were promoted, and education was no longer exclusively a privilege of the religious profession.
-However, the development in the individual realms was quite different.
+The high Middle Ages were the heyday of chivalry and the Roman-German Empire, feudalism and the song of Minnesota.
+The population began to grow, crafts and trade were promoted and education was no longer exclusively a privilege of the clergy.
+However, the development in the individual kingdoms was quite different.
 The Crusades fall into this epoch.
-Later, the religious goals of the Crusades faded into the background, often in favor of power politics and economic interests.
+Later the religious goals of the crusades took a back seat, often in favor of power politics and economic interests.

-For the transition from the Middle Ages to the modern era was essentially the invention of modern printing by 1450, the discovery of the new world by Christopher Columbus 1492 and the loss of influence of the institutionalized Catholic Church with the beginning of the Reformation responsible.
+The transition from the Middle Ages to the modern era was largely due to the invention of modern letterpress printing around 1450, the discovery of the new world by Christopher Columbus in 1492 and the loss of the influence of the institutionalized Catholic Church with the beginning of the Reformation.